tritdm/tritdm/README.md

 <h1 align="center"> Welcome to my page </h2>

 <h3> My name is Ta Dien Minh Tri.
-I am an undergraduate student at University of Infomation Technology faculty Computer Engineering, major in Embedded.
+I am an undergraduate student at University of Infomation Technology, Faculty of Computer Engineering, major in Embedded.

 <br>